 Why 2K's NFL Game Is Dead

 According to Zelnick, the creative vision required to bring a new football title to life simply failed to materialize.
-When asked about the status of a potential NFL game from 2K, the CEO noted that previous attempts fell short of expectations.
+When asked about the status of a potential NFL project from 2K, the CEO noted that previous attempts fell short of expectations.

 “What we hoped would come to fruition creatively did not,” Zelnick stated.
 “Some of the stuff we tried to do didn’t work out creatively.”

-No Return to MLB 2K for Take-Two
+No Return to Baseball Games for Take-Two

 When the conversation shifted toward a possible revival of the MLB 2K series, Zelnick was even more definitive.
 He effectively ruled out a return to baseball gaming, citing significant financial setbacks from previous endeavors.